 Types of Tummy Tucks

 This requires an incision to be made along the entire length of the bikini line and an additional incision from the rib cage along the midline of the abdomen.
-This allows the surgeon to tighten the muscles and remove any vertical skin excess.
+This allows the surgeon to tighten the stomach muscles and remove any vertical skin excess.

 Tummy Tuck Results

-The results of a tummy tuck are immediate as the removal of loose abdominal skin reveals a noticeably flatter stomach.
+The results of a tummy tuck are immediate as the removal of excess skin reveals a noticeably flatter stomach.
 However, it may take 6-12 months for the final results of your tummy tuck – a flatter, toned, and contoured abdomen – to become fully visible.
 By this time, the residual swelling will have entirely dissipated.